mobxjs/mobx/docs/refguide/object-api.md

 Another benefit of `values`, `keys` and `entries` is that they return array rather than iterators, which makes it possible to, for example, immediately call `.map(fn)` on the result.

-That all being said, the typical project has little reason to use these APIs.
+That all being said, a typical project has little reason to use these APIs.

 Access: